 Baking instructions including timing and temperature:

-Bake the layered dish at 375°F (190°C) for about 30 minutes covered in foil.
-Then, remove the foil and bake for an additional 15 minutes until the cheese becomes golden and bubbly.
+Bake at 375°F (190°C) for 30 mins covered with foil. uncover and bake 15 more mins till cheese is golden and bubbly.

 Tips for cheesy topping: